tsugiproject/tsugi-org/md/ADVANTAGE.md

 * Client Id

-* OIDC Connect Authentication URL
+* Platform OIDC Connect Authentication URL

 * Platform OAuth2 Keyset URL

 * Platform OAuth2 Token Retrieval URL

+Keyset urls are not password protexted.
+Since they only hold public keys, there is no particular need to hide or shield them.

+For more detail on how these parameters are used in LTI Advantage, see the sections titled 'Inside An LTI Advantage Launch' and 'Talking to Services in LTI Advantage'.

 How the Tool Public and Private Key are Generated
 -------------------------------------------------

 There is some variation on how LMS systems expect the Tool Public and Private Keys to be generated.

 The most commmon variation is that the LMS generates the Public and Private keys and tells the tool the key values at the moment the tool is integrated